seandstewart/bardly/bardly/plays/romances/two-noble-kinsmen/uncut.md

 Allow'st no more blood than will make a blush,
 Which is their order's robe: I here, thy priest,
 Am humbled 'fore thine altar.
 O, vouchsafe,
-With that thy rare green eye--which never yet
+With that thy rare green eye - which never yet
-Beheld thing maculate--look on thy virgin,
+Beheld thing maculate - look on thy virgin,
 And, sacred silver mistress, lend thine ear
 (Which nev'r heard scurril term, into whose port
 Ne'er ent'red wanton sound) to my petition,